 New Hanover Regional Medical Center's Emergency Medical Services team is asking you to be a lifesaver by learning Hands-Only CPR.

-Hands-Only CPR, performed by a bystander, has been shown to be as effective as "conventional" CPR in emergencies that occur at home, work or in public.
+Hands-Only CPR, performed by a bystander when they witness a cardiac arrest, has been shown to be as effective as "conventional" CPR in emergencies that occur at home, work or in public.
 There are only three steps to remember:

 - Call 911

 - Push hard and fast in the center of the chest

 - Utilize AED if available

 Most bystanders are worried that they might do something wrong or make things worse, but your actions can only help.
 Any attempt at CPR is better than no attempt.